Simultaneous Inference in Multiple Matrix-Variate Graphs for High-Dimensional Neural Recordings: Numerical Studies

 \subsection{Experimental Data Analysis}

-We analyzed local field potential recordings (LFPs) from two Utah arrays implanted in the prefrontal cortex (PFC) and visual area V4 of a Macaque monkey (\cref{fig:experiment}(a)).
+We analyzed local field potential recordings (LFPs) from two Utah arrays implanted in the prefrontal cortex (PFC) and visual area V4 of an experimetnal subject (a Macaque monkey, \cref{fig:experiment}(a)).
 Each Utah array had $96$ electrodes, and the neuroelectrical activity in the two areas were simultaneously recorded during a memory-guided saccade task.
-One trial of the task consisted of the following stages (see \cref{fig:experiment}(b)): \begin{enumerate} \item The monkey fixated at the center of the screen for $200$ ms. \item A circular target appeared at a randomly chosen location out of the forty possible spots on the screen (8 directions and 5 amplitudes) and turned off after $50$ ms. \item The monkey had to remember the target location during a delay period of $500$ ms while maintaining fixation. \item After the delay period, the fixation point turned off, and the monkey had to make a saccade to the remembered target location. \end{enumerate} See \citet{khanna2020dynamic} for the details of the experiment and data collection.
-In previous work in similar tasks, V4 has been reported to retain higher order information (e.g., color and shape) and attention to visual objects \citep{orban2008higher,fries2001modulation}, while prefrontal cortex (PFC) is considered to exert cognitive control in working memory \citep{miller2001integrative}.
-Despite their spatial distance and functional differentiation, these regions have been presumed to cooperate during visual memory retention \citep{sarnthein1998synchronization,liebe2012theta}.
+One experimental trial of the task consisted of the following stages (see \cref{fig:experiment}(b)): \begin{enumerate} \item The subject fixated at the center of the screen for $200$ ms. \item A circular target appeared at a randomly chosen location out of the forty possible spots on the screen (8 directions and 5 amplitudes) and turned off after $50$ ms. \item The subject had to remember the target location during a delay period of $500$ ms while maintaining fixation. \item After the delay period, the fixation point turned off, and the subject had to make a saccade to the remembered target location. \end{enumerate} See \citet{khanna2020dynamic} for the details of the experiment and data collection.
+Previous studies in similar tasks have shown that area V4 encodes higher order visual features such as color and shape and is modulated by visual attention \citep{orban2008higher,fries2001modulation}, while the prefrontal cortex (PFC) plays a central role in cognitive control and working memory \citep{miller2001integrative}.
+Despite their anatomical separation and distinct functional roles, coordinated activity between V4 and PFC has been reported during visual memory retention \citep{sarnthein1998synchronization,liebe2012theta}.
+Building on these findings, our objective is to examine how the spatial correlation structure within and between these regions evolves across four experimental stages: fixation ($200$ ms), target presentation ($50$ ms), early delay (the first $250$ ms of the delay period), and late delay (the last $250$ ms of the delay period).

-The analyzed dataset was collected over $m = 5$ experimental sessions, which consisted of $n_l = 2000, 2995, 3000, 3000$ and $3000$ successful trials.
-For each trial, we observed matrix-variate data of temporal dimension $p=750$ ($750$ ms at sampling rate $1$ kHz) and spatial dimension $q=192$ ($2 \times 96$ electrodes) in total.
-The data of one example trial is shown in \cref{fig:experiment}(c).
-The color in the heatmap corresponds to the intensity of the LFP signal.
-The data are available in a KiltHub repository of Carnegie Mellon University, located at \url{http://10.1184/R1/19248827.v1}.

-Our objective is to detect changes in the spatial correlation structure within and between the brain regions across four experimental stages: fixation ($200$ ms), target presentation ($50$ ms), early delay (the first $250$ ms during delay), and late delay (the last $250$ ms during delay).
-We applied the proposed method in \cref{sec:methd} separately to each stage.